SS Harefield

 Depth ...
 18mtrs

-Harefield (Probably) ...
+Harefield ...
 The position at the head of the page is listed as an unknown by the UK hydrographics office.
-Research has shown that the site is probably that of the steamer Harefield.
+Research has shown that the site is more than likely to be that of the steamer Harefield.
 The Harefield is listed as being lost 2 miles off Sea Palling and to date has not been located.
-The position at the head of the page is 2 miles north of sea palling, so in turn offers itself as a good candidate for the Harefield, this combined with measurements of the site that show themselves to be consistent with that of the Harefield in turn offers more positive evidence of probable identification.
-Sadly the engine is not accessible, so comparisons cannot be made to that of the Harefield.
+The position at the head of the page is 2 miles north of sea palling, so in turn offers itself as a good candidate for the Harefield, this combined with measurements of the site that show themselves to be consistent with that of the Harefield in turn offers more positive evidence of a highly likely identification.
+The engine on the site is consistent with that of the Harefield as is a measurement taken of the diameter of the low pressure cylinder cover.
 The site shows itself to have one single drum type boiler, this also being consistent with the Harefield at the time of loss.
+A measurement taken of the spare prop, ie diameter shows itself to be the same diameter to that as fitted on the Harefield.
+From the data gathered from the site it can be concluded that the likelihood of this site being that of the Harefield is all but conclusive.

 R. Irvine & Co, bulders of the SS HareField